Alobal123/diplomka/conversions.md

 Networks: dockers/pointnet, dockers/pointnet2

 For pointnet and its successor pointnet++ we save the sampled point data in several .h5 files which are listed in text files.
 With all parameters unchanged, all paths will be valid, but make sure that the paths in these text files are correct inside the docker container.
 You can set up number of sampled points as a parameter.
 You can also set normal = True to sample the points with surface normals, but the pointnet implementation of this is currently not working.
+We have tried three different sampling methods, which can be set as parameter mode (lloyd, uniform and sobol)

 Docker: dockers/data_conversion/sonet_data
 Networks: dockers/sonet

-Sonet data is sampled in the same way as pointnet with surface normals.
+Sonet data is sampled in the same way as pointnet by uniform sampling, but with surface normals.
 Then it creates and learns self organizing map to better represent the data.
 This map is created during the data conversion and therefore this script requires GPU and nvidia runtime.
 You can set the number of som nodes as parameter num_nodes and this should be a square integer.

 ## Other